Geometric contribution to adiabatic amplification in non-Hermitian systems: Introduction

 Our results suggest that, in order to amplify the signal to a desired value, one does not need to precisely control the speed of the parameter change or the path in the parameter space.
 One just needs to identify the initial and final points in the parameter space which provide the desired amplification, and one needs to change the parameters slowly enough via the path connecting the two points that is most easily accessible in a given experiment.
 When the amplification factor is determined solely by the Petermann factor, our results in turn provide a method to experimentally measure the Petermann factor directly through the geometric amplification of the signal.

 Here is the outline of our paper.
 In Sec.~\ref{sec:amp}, we lay out a general framework of adiabatic amplification in non-Hermitian setups, and establish that a vanishing imaginary part of the Berry curvature is the necessary and sufficient condition for the adiabatic amplification to only depend on the properties of the initial and final points in the parameter space.
 In Sec.~\ref{sec:main_general}, we identify several key cases where the imaginary part of the Berry curvature becomes zero and hence the adiabatic amplification factor is only end-point dependent.
+In Sec.~\ref{sec:sum}, we give a summary of the general discussion given in Sec.~\ref{sec:main_general}.
 In Sec.~\ref{sec:models} we analyze two concrete models to examine the validity of the adiabatic theorem our formalism relies on.
 In particular, we first examine a paradigmatic two-level Hamiltonian, and then study a non-Hermitian lattice system of experimental relevance.
 Our conclusions, given in Sec.~\ref{sec:conclusions}, include a summary of the findings and an outlook on possible applications and further work.